-To submit content, please provide a PDF package or contact sheet with low-resolution examples of your artwork.
+To submit, please provide a PDF package or contact sheet with low-resolution examples of your artwork.
 It is advisable to submit images that show your range as an artist and all images must be available for licensing.
 Your submission package must:

 - Show your artwork clearly and not be pixelated.

 - Show no more than 12 images per page.

 - Include information about where you are based and a brief biography.